MetaMask/core/docs/contributing.md

 Built files show up in the `dist/` directory in each package.
 These are the files which will ultimately be published to NPM.

 - Run `yarn build` to build all packages in the monorepo.
-- Run `yarn workpace <workspaceName> run build` to build a single package.
+- Run `yarn workspace <workspaceName> run build` to build a single package.

 ## Creating pull requests